parameterized/imp-surfer/README.md

 - R to reset model weights
 - T to train for 100 more steps, Shift + T to train for 1000

-The model will train for 100 steps when all views are loaded
+All views must be loaded to start training.
+The model will train for 100 steps when all views are loaded.

 ## Attribution